Hon. George Seton Montgomerie1

 Captain George Vane Hay-Drummond was born on 30 April 1910.2 He was the son of Colonel Arthur William Henry Drummond of Cromlix and Mary Scott.2 He married Lady Betty Mary Seton Montgomerie, daughter of Archibald Seton Montgomerie, 16th Earl of Eglinton and Lady Beatrice Susan Dalrymple, on 25 February 1933.1 He died in 1984.2

-Captain George Vane Hay-Drummond was educated at Stowe School, Buckingham, Buckinghamshire, England.2 He gained the rank of Captain in the service of the 6th/7th Battalion, Black Watch.2 He gained the rank of Captain in the service of the Scots Guards (RARO).2 He was admitted to Royal Company of Archers.2
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.2 He gained the rank of Captain in the 6th/7th Battalion, Black Watch.2 He gained the rank of Captain in the Scots Guards (RARO.)2 He was admitted to the Royal Company of Archers.2

 Children of Captain George Vane Hay-Drummond and Lady Betty Mary Seton Montgomerie